silazor/IS211_course_project/README.md

 Where practical exceptions are caught and logic/usage errors are returned to the user.

-Some css files are used to styling, however styling is not my strongest skill.
+Some css files are used to styling, however styling is not my strongest skill and they are not my css files :-)